wagenaartje/neataptic/mkdocs/templates/docs/important/train.md

+description: Documentation of the train function, used to train neural networks in Neataptic.
+authors: Thomas Wagenaar
+keywords: train, backpropagation, neural-network, dropout, momentum, learning rate

 The train method allows you to train your network with given parameters.
 If this documentation is too complicated, I recommend to check out the [training tutorial](../tutorials/training.md)!
 Main usage: